rails/rails/guides/source/action_mailer_basics.md

 The method `welcome_email` returns a `Mail::Message` object which can then just be told `deliver` to send itself out.

-WARNING: Sending out an email should only take a fraction of a second.
-If you are planning on sending out many emails, or you have a slow domain resolution service, you might want to investigate using a background process like Delayed Job.

 ### Auto encoding header values

 Action Mailer now handles the auto encoding of multibyte characters inside of headers and bodies.